Trionychidae

-The Trionychidae are a taxonomic family of a number of turtle genera, commonly known as softshell turtles.
-The family was erected by Leopold Fitzinger in 1826.
-Softshells include some of the world's largest freshwater turtles, though many can adapt to living in highly brackish areas.
+Trionychidae is a family of turtles, commonly known as softshell turtles or simply softshells.
+The family was described by Leopold Fitzinger in 1826.
+Softshells include some of the world's largest freshwater turtles, though many can adapt to living in highly brackish waters.
 Members of this family occur in Africa, Asia, and North America, with extinct species known from Australia.
 Most species have traditionally been included in the genus Trionyx, but the vast majority have since been moved to other genera.
 Among these are the North American Apalone softshells that were placed in Trionyx until 1987.